cjh64/Subject-Timetable-Scheduler-for-Excel/README.md

 ## Visualizations 📊

-After generating the timetable, you can view visualizations of the resource allocations in the **Visualization Sheet**.
+After generating the timetable, you can view visualizations of the resource allocations in the **Dashboard Sheet**.
 This will help you understand how the venues are utilized in the timetable.

 ---